Essex Junction Municipal Biogas GeneratorHB

 Validation and Verification

-We quantified the emissions reductions from this project following the Climate Neutral Network protocol.
+Emissions reductions from this project were quantified following the Climate Neutral Network protocol.
 The project’s electricity production is third-party verified bi-annually.

 This project meets NativeEnergy’s stringent additionality criteria, as our funding was necessary to the project’s implementation.